12 behavioral interview questions and answers

 - Pay attention to the kinds of examples your candidates choose.
 From their answers, you’ll see how they define a challenging situation, a difficult client or a demanding work environment.

 - Past behaviors can give you an idea of how people think and react, but you shouldn’t rely only on them to predict future behaviors.
 Consider other factors, as well.
-For example, candidates who describe handling client complaints poorly in the past could have learned from their mistakes and become better salespeople.
+For example, candidates who describe past experiences of handling client complaints poorly could have learned from their mistakes and become better salespeople.

 - Generalized or hypothetical responses.
 Candidates’ answers should relate to real experiences, even if they come from non-professional situations.
 The point of behavioral interview questions is to gauge how people actually acted in a real situation, not to describe ideal reactions.